 Sober living is offered by both certified treatment centers and other private companies.
 Call a local treatment center, detox facility, of your local AA chapter to get more information on sober living close to you.

 Coming back from addiction is like coming back from a personal prison.
-If you need help between primary treatment and a full return to everyday society looks to sober living for help.
+If you need help between primary treatment and a full return to everyday society, look too sober living for help.
 Sober living gives you the fellowship, time, and requirements to get back on your feet and growing.